hubblo-org/windows-rapl-driver/README.md

     8. In Package, add the driver folder (this must contain the .sys, the .inf and the .cat imperatively), sign if you can do it directly with the EV certificate.
 This is not possible with ssl.com which keeps the private key and requires going through yubikey or its cloud signature service.
 Choose to make the hlkx package without signing in this case.
     9. Add symbols: right click on the folder line in the Package tab, then Add symbols and go to find the .pdb file from the Visual Studio build
 8. HLKX signature: this is theoretically possible with HLK Studio, but it does not work with SSL.com keys
-    a.
-Make sure you have included the key via ssl.com CKA in the local store, download CKA, then authenticate: https://www.ssl.com/download/ssl-com-esigner-cka
+    1. Make sure you have included the key via ssl.com CKA in the local store, download CKA, then authenticate: https://www.ssl.com/download/ssl-com-esigner-cka
-    b.
-Download HLKSignTool from ssl.com: https://www.ssl.com/download/hlksigntool/
+    2. Download HLKSignTool from ssl.com: https://www.ssl.com/download/hlksigntool/
-    c.
-Once unzipped, use the binary in powershell: & "C:\Users\MYUSER\Downloads\HLKSignTool_v1.0\HLKSignTool.exe" KeySerialNumber "C:\Users\MYUSER\VirtualBox VMs\shared\ScaphandreDriver_withsymbols.hlkx"
+    3. Once unzipped, use the binary in powershell: & "C:\Users\MYUSER\Downloads\HLKSignTool_v1.0\HLKSignTool.exe" KeySerialNumber "C:\Users\MYUSER\VirtualBox VMs\shared\ScaphandreDriver_withsymbols.hlkx"
-    d.
-Have your phone on hand for the OTP
+    4. Have your phone on hand for the OTP

 #### Sources